Rhizosphere: Mutualism

 Plants secrete many compounds through their roots to serve symbiotic functions in the rhizosphere.
 Strigolactones, secreted and detected by mycorrhizal fungi, stimulate the germination of spores and initiate changes in the mycorrhiza that allow it to colonize the root.
-The parasitic plant, Striga also detects the presence of strigolactones and will germinate when it detects them; they will then move into the root, feeding off the nutrients present.
+The parasitic plant, Striga, also detects the presence of strigolactones and will germinate when it detects them; they will then move into the root, feeding off the nutrients present.

 Symbiotic nitrogen-fixing bacteria, such as Rhizobium species, detect compounds like flavonoids secreted by the roots of leguminous plants and then produce nod factors that signal to the plant that they are present and will lead to the formation of root nodules.
-Bacteria are housed in symbiosomes in these nodules where they are sustained by nutrients from the plant and convert nitrogen gas to a form that can be used by the plant.
+Bacteria are housed in symbiosomes in these nodules, where they are sustained by nutrients from the plant and convert nitrogen gas to a form that the plant can use.
 Non-symbiotic (or "free-living") nitrogen-fixing bacteria may reside in the rhizosphere just outside the roots of certain plants (including many grasses) and similarly "fix" nitrogen gas in the nutrient-rich plant rhizosphere.
-Even though these organisms are thought to be only loosely associated with plants they inhabit, they may respond very strongly to the status of the plants.
+Even though these organisms are thought to be only loosely associated with the plants they inhabit, they may respond very strongly to the status of the plants.
 For example, nitrogen-fixing bacteria in the rhizosphere of the rice plant exhibit diurnal cycles that mimic plant behavior and tend to supply more fixed nitrogen during growth stages when the plant exhibits a high demand for nitrogen.

-In exchange for the resources and shelter that plants and roots provide, fungi and bacteria control pathogenic microbes.
+In exchange for the resources and shelter plants and roots provide, fungi and bacteria control pathogenic microbes.
 The fungi that perform such activities also serve close relationships with species of plants in the form of mycorrhizal fungi, which are diverse in how they relate to plants.
-Arbuscular mycorrhizal fungi and the bacteria that make the rhizosphere their home also form close relationships in order to be more competitive. which plays into the bigger cycles of nutrients that impact the ecosystem, such as biogeochemical pathways.
+Arbuscular mycorrhizal fungi and the bacteria that make the rhizosphere their home also form close relationships to be more competitive. which plays into the bigger cycles of nutrients that impact the ecosystem, such as biogeochemical pathways.

 Community structure

-The rhizosphere has been referred to as an information super highway because of the proximity of data points, which include roots, and organisms in the soil, and the methods for transferring data using exudates and communities.
-This description has been used to explain the complex interactions that plants, their fungal mutualists, and the bacterial species that live in the rhizosphere have entered into over the course of their evolution.
+The rhizosphere has been referred to as an information superhighway because of the proximity of data points, which include roots and organisms in the soil, and the methods for transferring data using exudates and communities.
+This description has been used to explain the complex interactions that plants, their fungal mutualists, and the bacterial species that live in the rhizosphere have entered into throughout their evolution.
 Certain species like Trichoderma are interesting because of their ability to select for species in this complex web.
 Trichoderma is a biological control agent because of evidence that it can reduce plant pathogens in the rhizosphere.
-Plants themselves also affect which bacterial species in the rhizosphere are selected against because of the introduction of exudates and the relationships that it maintains.
+Plants themselves also affect which bacterial species in the rhizosphere are selected against because of the introduction of exudates and the relationships that they maintain.
 The control of which species are in these small diversity hotspots can drastically affect the capacity of these spaces and future conditions for future ecologies.